jamesshore/simplebuild-jshint/README.md

 * `success()` a function to call if the code validates successfully.

 * `failure(message)` a function to call if the code does not validate successfully.
-In this case, a simple error message is provided in the `message` parameter, but detailed error messages are output to stdout.
+A simple error message is provided in the `message` parameter, but detailed error messages are output to stdout.

 ### `checkFiles(options, success, failure)`

 Run JSHint against a list of files.
-A `.` will be written to stdout for each file processed.
+A dot will be written to stdout for each file processed.
 Any errors will be written to stdout.

 * `options`: an object containing the following properties:
     * `files`: a string or array containing the files to check.
 Globs (`*`) and globstars (`**`) will be expanded to match files and directory trees respectively.
 Prepend `!` to exclude files.